 You can easily recreate new schedules each day by using a white board (and writing/drawing the steps) or by using a laminated picture schedule with interchangeable pictures.

-You can laminate the schedule at a store like Staples or purchase your own laminator and use Velcro to make the pictures removable (take off a picture after you complete each step) such as in the portable schedule in the picture below.
+To make the pictures removable (take off a picture after you complete each step) such as in the portable schedule in the picture below.

 If you want to laminate but not make the pictures removable, you can have your child use a dry erase marker to cross out or check off the steps as he/she completes them.